imranhayat/boiler-plate/README.md

   * Stripe Plans:

     * Same above goes for the stripe plans, No need to check into stripe dashboard, just visit the following url to create the plans [Plans New Page](http://localhost:3000/plans/new).
-      * Above link should specified localhost, as I am assuming you are currently developing this on losthost, So for production you have to specified your domain name.
+      * Above link should specified localhost, as I am assuming you are currently developing this on project on localhost, So for production you have to specified your domain name.
     * Below Call Specified the Plan Create Call, You can visit this in Plans Controller.

     ```ruby